How to Use Least Visitor Count Long Tail Keywords?

 Long Tail Keywords

-What is Long Tail Keywords?
+What are Long Tail Keywords?

 Long-tail keywords are more specific keywords than generic keyword phrases.
 They contain more than 2 words and often precisely specify the searcher’s query.
 These keywords generally draw less traffic, but most of the traffic which comes from them has the capability of higher conversions.

 The great tragedy is that most of the newbies do not know how to use long-tail keywords.
-Therefore, in this post, I am going to elaborate on how to find long-tail keywords and using them to optimize your post.
+Therefore, in this post, I am going to elaborate on how to find long-tail keywords and use them to optimize your post.
 We will understand the concepts through the two scenarios which would help you to easily understand the real concept behind the Long tail keywords.
-In addition, you will learn the strategy of using these keywords at the right place and in the right quantity.
+In addition, you will learn the strategy of using these keywords in the right place and in the right quantity.
 Before going ahead, let’s learn the LT keyword research process.

 How to find Long-tail Keywords?